ia-toki/tcframe/docs/topic-guides/spec.rst

 Spec and runner
 ===============

 The core activity when preparing test cases using **tcframe** is writing spec files.
-A spec file, along with a reference solution program, completely define the test cases of a single problem.
+A spec file, along with a reference solution program and optionally some evaluator helper files, completely define the test cases of a single problem.
 A spec file is compilable into a single executable called **runner program**, which generates the test cases when executed.

 To write a spec file, create a C++ source file called ``spec.cpp`` in the problem package directory, and include the following header: